ErinTomorri/automatic-tiktok-reddit-content-creator/README.md

 2. goto main and run
 3. the video will be downloaded into the rendered folder
 4. upload the tiktok manually
-5. https://www.tiktok.com/@reddits_tales attached is an example of the result